Vicki Cruse: Accident and aftermath

-Cruse died on August 22, 2009, when her light plane, a borrowed Zivko Edge 540, registration N540BW, crashed at the Silverstone Motor Race Circuit, Northamptonshire, England, during a qualifying flight for the World Aerobatic Championships.
 According to witnesses, having completed a vertical climb, she had pushed the nose over at the top in order to descend vertically.
 She then performed a one and one-quarter snap roll.
 The objective was to stop rotation after the aircraft has rolled one and one-quarter times, but rotation in this case only slowed, continuing to the ground.
 She was pronounced dead at the scene.

-The accident investigation concluded that the rudder pedal extensions could have contributed to a rudder control restriction but that pilot incapacitation was also considered a possible contributory factor.
+The accident investigation concluded that the rudder pedal extensions could have contributed to a rudder control restriction, but that pilot incapacitation was also considered a possible contributory factor.
+Post accident investigations of the pedal extensions found that the force applied by a foot could potentially create a movement that would push the attachment outwards along the pivot tubes, rather than applying it directly to the pedal itself.
+There was no evidence of drugs or alcohol in her body.